 More importantly, I figured that would keep her busy until sometime next year, when she might forget all about it.

 No such luck.
 She brought over the door on Wednesday.
 I noticed something strangely familiar about it until I realized it was MINE!
 I tossed this door out eight years ago, the week I moved here.
 My kitchen had one of those double-hinged swinging doors.
-These damned things are navigational hazards.
+These things are navigational hazards.
 I’ve always hated them.
-There’s either a hundred pound dog sleeping on the other side or the rebound catches a surprised cat.
+There’s either a hundred pound dog sleeping on the other side or the rebound smacks you in the head.
 It didn’t appear to be original to the house and the hinge hardware was broken so I chucked it.

 What I didn’t know is that Karen had recovered it from my trash night and hauled it out to her sister’s house on Long Island.
 Sis wanted a door like this for her kitchen but it turned to be too narrow.
 So it sat in her garage for all these years.